Epitome87/50-projects-50-days/README.md

 A simple, silly project that uses stylized input checkboxes to allow the user to select 3 attributes he wishes his project to be: Good, Cheap, and Fast.
 However, only two of the inputs are allowed to be toggled "On" at any given time.

 ###### `Originally Completed: 9/07/2021`

+### Day 33 - Notes App

+An app that lets the user creates notes!
+The user can add notes, delete notes, and edit them.
+The notes are saved to local storage so they can persist upon page refresh.
+Using a third-party markdown library, notes can even take advantage of markdown for features like bold text, italics, bulleted lists, etc.

+###### `Originally Completed: 9/08/2021`